fivdi/pigpio/README.md

 - edge - RISING_EDGE, FALLING_EDGE, or EITHER_EDGE (optional, no default)
 - timeout - interrupt timeout in milliseconds (optional, defaults to 0 if edge specified)

+Interrupts can have an optional timeout.
+The level argument passed to the interrupt event listener will be TIMEOUT (2) if the optional interrupt timeout expires.

 GPIOs on Linux are identified by unsigned integers.
 These are the numbers that should be passed to the Gpio constructor.
 For example, pin 8 on the Raspberry Pi P1 expansion header corresponds to GPIO14 in Raspbian Linux.
 14 is therefore